Guest Researcher, Chalmers University of Technology, 2009

 B.S.
 Western Washington University, Chemistry, 1996

 General chemistry, spectroscopy and bonding as applications of quantum chemistry, thermodynamics, and kinetics.
 Also, teaching with Dr. Bass and Dr. Johnson in the FYP!
 Teaching science and society courses as part of the campus Inside Out prison exchange program.

-For the thermodynamic studies of DNA binding, I use a suite of titrations including: fluorescence and UV-Vis absorption spectroscopy, isothermal calorimetry, and viscosity.
-I use fluorescence based stopped-flow to study binding kinetics.
+For the thermodynamic studies of drug-DNA binding, we use a suite of titrations including: fluorescence and UV-Vis absorption spectroscopy, isothermal calorimetry, and viscosity.
+We use fluorescence based stopped-flow to study binding kinetics.

 Physical Chemistry, Ph.D.

 Examples of my work as a visiting scholar or guest at another institution:

 Presentations, Exhibitions, Performances and Published Work:

 - Rachael M. Kenney, Katherine E. Buxton, Samantha Glazier, Investigating the impacts of DNA binding mode and sequence on thermodynamic quantities and water exchange values for two small molecule drugs, Biophysical Chemistry, in press 2016.

 - Eisen, L., Glazier, S. and Marano, N. Energy, Entropy and Solubility.
 Journal of Chemical Education, 91 (4), 484 – 491, 2014.

 - Glazier, S. Eisen, L. and Marano, N. A Closer Look at Trends in Boiling Points of Hydrides: Using an Inquiry Based Approach to Teach Intermolecular Forces of Attraction.
 Journal of Chemical Education, 87, 1336–1341, 2010.